thatianemalheiros/thatianemalheiros/README.md

 - 👨‍💻 I’m Junior Web Developer (front-end)

 - 💬 Ask me about *JavaScript, HTML, CSS*

+- 🚀 I’m interested in Web development and cloud computing

+- 🌱 I’m currently learning Programming & Web development

 - ✍🏼 I (not) regularly post articles on in pt-br [dev.to/pierrando](https://dev.to/pierrando)